Includes spinach leafminer (Pegomya hyoscyami)

 Management-chemical control: COMMERCIAL USE

-- abamectin (Agri-Mek) at 0.009 to 0.019 lb ai/a.
-PHI 7 days.
+- abamectin (Agri-Mek SC) at 0.009 to 0.019 lb ai/A. PHI 7 days.
 REI 12 hr.
 Retreatment interval 7 days.
-Do not exceed 0.056 lb ai/a per season.
+Do not exceed 0.056 lb ai/A per season.
 Addition of a silicone surfactant will increase translaminar movement of abamectin.

-- azadirachtin (Neemix)-See label for rates.
+- azadirachtin (Neemix 4.5)-See label for rates.
 Acts slowly; apply early.
 PHI 0 days.
 REI 4 hr.
 Thorough coverage and repeat applications are necessary.
 Some formulations are OMRI-listed for organic use.